wushiy541/homeaa.github.io/content/authors/ShiyuWu/_index.md

 ---
 # Display name
-title: 张里博
+title: Shiyu Wu

 # Full name (for SEO)
-first_name: Libo
+first_name: Shiyu
-last_name: Zhang
+last_name: Wu

 # Username (this should match the folder name)
 authors:
-  - 张里博
+  - ShiyuWu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 副教授
+role: PhD

 # Organizations/Affiliations
 organizations: